Financing Available! We have financing options available for your next project. Learn more →

 Even small structures concentrate weight at posts.
 A deck, porch, pergola, or pole-barn post still needs a stable bearing surface to avoid tilt, cracking, or complete failure.

-Durability and strength matter: a Concrete Footer Wears Valley TN resist weather and reduce long-term movement.
-How big a footing should be depends on soil, load, and local code—not guesswork.
-The next section explains sizing basics.
+Durability and strength matter: a Concrete Footer Wears Valley TN is built to handle weather and help reduce long-term movement.
+The right footing size depends on soil, load, and local code, not on guesswork.
+The next section covers the basics of footing sizing.

 Soil bearing capacity affects width